clockworklabs/SpacetimeDB/README.md

 ## What is SpacetimeDB?

-You can think of SpacetimeDB as a database that is also a server.
+SpacetimeDB is an all-in-one database and server.

-It is a relational database system that lets you upload your application logic directly into the database by way of very fancy stored procedures called "modules".
+It is a relational database system that lets you upload your application logic directly into the database by way of fancy stored procedures called "modules."

 Instead of deploying a web or game server that sits in between your clients and your database, your clients connect directly to the database and execute your application logic inside the database itself.
 You can write all of your permission and authorization logic right inside your module just as you would in a normal server.